-4.1 Considerations in building a scheduling matrix
+5.1 Considerations in building a scheduling matrix

-Creating one more virtual machine for the execution of a new 8-way job in the case of Figure 7 requires, in principle, only adding one more row to the Ousterhout matrix.
-However, there is a cost associated with time-sharing, due mostly to: (i) the cost of the context-switches themselves, (ii) additional memory pressure created by multiple jobs sharing nodes, and (iii) additional swap space pressure caused by more jobs executing concurrently.
+Creating one more virtual machine for the execution of a new 8-way job in the case of Figure 9 requires, in principle, only adding one more row to the Ousterhout matrix.
+Obviously, things are not so simple.
+There is a cost associated with time-sharing, due mostly to: (i) the cost of the context-switches themselves, (ii) additional memory pressure created by multiple jobs sharing nodes, and (iii) additional swap space pressure caused by more jobs executing concurrently.
 For that reason, the degree of time-sharing is usually limited by a parameter that we call, in analogy to uniprocessor systems, the multiprogramming level (MPL).
 A gang-scheduling system with multiprogramming level of 1 reverts back to a space-sharing system.